The Great Maker of Poems

 The rare, cosmical artist-mind, lit with the infinite, alone confronts his manifold and oceanic qualities,

-To him enter the essences of the real things and past and present events.
+To him enter the essences of the real things and past and present events,

-He says to the past, Rise and walk before me that I may realize you,
+Says to the past, Rise and walk before me that I may realize you,

 He drags the dead out of their coffins and stands them again on their feet.